-Production from the Bonga North conventional oil development project is expected to begin in 2025 and is forecast to peak in 2026, to approximately 94,560 bpd of crude oil and condensate and 58 Mmcfd of natural gas.
-Based on economic assumptions, the production will continue until the field reaches its economic limit in 2063.
+Production from the Bonga North conventional oil development project is expected to begin in 2025 and is forecast to peak in 2026, Based on economic assumptions, the production will continue until the field reaches its economic limit in 2063.

 About Shell Nigeria Exploration & Production

-Shell Nigeria Exploration & Production Company (SNEPCo) a subsidiary of Royal Dutch Shell plc is an oil and gas company that offers production of crude oil and natural gas properties.
+Shell Nigeria Exploration & Production Company (SNEPCo), a subsidiary of Shell plc, is an oil and gas company that offers production of crude oil and natural gas.
 The company operates pioneered Nigeria's deep-water oil and gas production facilities at the Bonga field.
 It offers exploration and production of oil and gas through onshore and offshore projects.
 The company also operates Nigeria’s oil and gas joint venture on behalf of government-owned corporations.
 It has offices in Port Harcourt, Warri, Lagos and Abuja.
 SNEPCo is headquartered in Lagos, Nigeria.

 For more details on the Bonga North Conventional Oil Field, buy the profile here.